Coastal Marine Ecosystems Research Centre (CMERC)

-CQUniversity launched the sustainability campaign Ditch the Disposables during 2019.
-The campaign aims to educate staff and students throughout CQUni's national footprint about the harmful effects of single-use plastic and encourages them to ultimately ‘ditch the disposables’ because small changes will have a big impact.
-The University has embarked on a long-term sustainability journey focussing on key areas with the greatest impact demonstrating its commitment to the environment.
+We launched the sustainability campaign Ditch the Disposables during 2019.
+The campaign aims to educate staff and students throughout our national footprint about the harmful effects of single-use plastic and encourages them to ultimately ‘ditch the disposables’ because small changes will have a big impact.
+The University has embarked on a long-term sustainability journey focusing on key areas with the greatest impact demonstrating its commitment to the environment.

-- Gladstone Healthy Harbour Partnership - CMERC hosted the Gladstone Healthy Harbour Partnership 2021 environmental report card release with presentations by CQU staff and a CQU adjunct.
+- Gladstone Healthy Harbour Partnership – CMERC hosted the Gladstone Healthy Harbour Partnership 2021 environmental report card release with presentations by staff and an adjunct staff member.

-- Girls STEM Camp: CQUniversity hosted over 40 female high school students from account the region and on Curtis Island, promoting courses and seagrass restoration research.
+- Girls STEM Camp – we hosted over 40 female high school students from account the region and on Curtis Island, promoting courses and seagrass restoration research.
 CMERC researchers ran an activity with the Boyne Island Environmental Education Centre.

-- CMERC researchers represented CQUniversity at Oceanfest 2021 with displays about seagrass restorations and microplastics research activities.
+- CMERC researchers represented our University at Oceanfest 2021 with displays about seagrass restorations and microplastics research activities.

 - CMERC researchers presented a “Surviving on Mars with Seaweed” segment at the CQU STEM area at the World Science Festival Gladstone Community Day, which saw 1756 visitors to the event.

 - CMERC researcher was one of three guest scientists to talk to over 880 school students and teachers at the World Science Festival Gladstone Student Day, about “Cool jobs”.
-The session also included the students visiting the CQU STEM Mission to Mars and Q&A with science celebrity Dr Karl.
+The session also included the students visiting the CQU STEM Mission to Mars and Q and A with science celebrity Dr Karl.

-- 2021 STEM Expo - Resource of Educators: CMERC Researchers and RHD Students held a stall at the event for Coastal and Marine Science.
-The STEM Expo is held annually for Gladstone STEM Educators & Community Members with an interest in Citizen Science.
+- 2021 STEM Expo - Resource of Educators – CMERC Researchers and RHD Students held a stall at the event for Coastal and Marine Science.
+The STEM Expo is held annually for Gladstone STEM Educators and Community Members with an interest in Citizen Science.

-- Future Leaders Eco Challenge (FLEC) - FLEC is an annual reef education event hosted by the Great Barrier Reef Marine Park Authority (GBRMPA) with CQUniversity taking part.
+- Future Leaders Eco Challenge (FLEC) – FLEC is an annual reef education event hosted by the Great Barrier Reef Marine Park Authority (GBRMPA) with our university taking part.
 The event aims to see students, teachers, their communities and local environmental agencies make positive environmental changes for the marine environment.

 - Professional Learning for Educators (Page 17) – CMERC engaged with three local groups - primary and secondary school teachers and teaching students on Quoin Island.
 CMERC assisted with the discussion and practice of scientific surveying methods and interpreting the relevance to students of all ages.

-- CMERC collaborated with international seagrass community to produce the Seagrass Restoration Handbook to aid practitioners to undertake seagrass retoration.
-CMERC contributed to the chapters on Public engagement and communications for restoration; Seagrass Restoration in Practice, and Getting Started: Restoration Project design, planning, permitting, licensing and funding.
+- CMERC collaborated with international seagrass community to produce the Seagrass Restoration Handbook to aid practitioners to undertake seagrass restoration.
+CMERC contributed to the chapters on public engagement and communications for restoration; Seagrass Restoration in Practice, and Getting Started: Restoration Project design, planning, permitting, licensing and funding.

 - CMERC and seagrass researchers from Melbourne, Wales, Netherlands, Spain and Plymouth formed the Global Seagrass Nursery Network, to share seagrass nursery research across the globe through a series of workshops, seminars and the development of protocols.

-As outlined in the Procurement and Policy and Procedure, CQUniversity is committed to protecting the environment and doing business with ethical and sustainably responsible suppliers during all stages of the procurement process.
-Buyers must plan, identify and integrate the practice of sustainability into the procurement of goods and/or services.
-Preference should be given to environmentally preferable goods and services that have a lower impact on the environment over the life cycle of the good or service, when compared with competing goods or services serving the same purpose
+As outlined in the Procurement and Policy and Procedure, we are committed to protecting the environment and doing business with ethical and sustainably responsible suppliers during all stages of the procurement process.
+Buyers must plan, identify, and integrate the practice of sustainability into the procurement of goods and/or services.
+Preference should be given to environmentally preferable goods and services that have a lower impact on the environment over the life cycle of the good or service, when compared with competing goods or services serving the same purpose.

 Sustainability remains a key priority as we look to an increasingly complex future.
 Our Sustainability Annual Report provides an open account of our sustainability performance.
 It also demonstrates our support, commitment, and progress against the principles of the United Nations Global Development Goals.